shigedangao/maskiedoc/docs/contributing/gRPC/configuration.md

 ### Environment variables

-Copy the file `config.toml.dist` into the `config.toml` and fill the environment variable.
-(Mostly database related environment variable)
+Copy the file `config.toml.dist` into the `config.toml` and fill the environment variable. (mostly database related environment variables)

 ### Running the gRPC service

-As describe earlier.
-There are 2 gRPC services:

 #### Run the hospital service